ooq/kritis/docs/resources.md

     publicKeyData: ...
 ```

-Where “image-attestor” is the project for creating AttestationAuthority Notes.
+Where “image-attestor” is the project for creating Attestor Notes.

 In order to create notes, the service account `gac-ca-admin` must have `containeranalysis.notes.attacher role` on this project.